kazo0/kazo0.github.io/docs/_posts/2023-12-05-toolkit-tuesday-statusbar.md

 Welcome to another edition of Toolkit Tuesdays!
 In this series, I'll be highlighting some of the controls and helpers in the [Uno Toolkit][uno-toolkit] library.
 This library is a collection of controls and helpers that we've created to make life easier when building apps with [Uno Platform][uno-repo].
 I hope you find them useful too!

 This week we are covering the `StatusBar` Extensions.
-This is a set of extensions that allow you to easily customize the `StatusBar` on Android and iOS/Catalyst.
+This is a set of [attached properties][attached-docs] that allow you to easily customize the `StatusBar` on Android and iOS/Catalyst.
 The `StatusBar` is the bar at the top of your screen that displays the time, battery level, and other system information.

 ## Anatomy of a `StatusBar`

-Below is a screenshot of the status bar from the Android system, colored to highlight the different areas of the bar.

 <figure>
     <img src="/assets/images/statusbar/statusbar-anatomy-android.png" alt="Android StatusBar Anatomy"/>